 Area Course Title Concentration Credit Hours

-Introductory PM 10000 Christian Beliefs 3
+Introductory PM 10000 Christian Ministry 3

 (10 courses) NT 10000 Introduction to Interpreting the New Testament 3

 OT 10000 Introduction to Interpreting the Old Testament 3

 TH 10000 Christian Beliefs 3

 CH 10000 Introduction to Church History 3

 EM 20000 Introduction to Educational Ministry 3

 WP 20000 Theology of Worship and Preaching 3

 PC 20000 Introduction to Pastoral Care 3

 ET 20000 Introduction to Christian Ethics 3

 CM 20000 Mission of the Church 3

 CG 00108 Covenant Group 0

 Practica PC 01151 Clinical Practicum 3

 (3 courses) PM 01100 Supervised Parish Practicum 3

 WP 01104 Worship and Preaching Practicum 3

-Specified Elective es

-(11 courses) neology (any courses with TH or CH prefixes) 3

-• es (any courses with OT or NT prefixes) 3

-ssion (any courses with the ET or CM prefixes) 3

-Practice of Mi nistry (at least one must be a preaching elective whit bay bear EM, PC or PM prefixes)

-Studies (selected courses with the AA or CM prefixes) 3

-Free Electives (5 courses) Five Free Elect tives 15

-Totals 29 courses 87
+Totals 29 courses 87 Free Electives (5 courses) Five Free Electives 15 Cross Cultural Studies (selected courses with the AA or CM prefixes) 6 Practice of Ministry (at least one must be a preaching elective while others may bear EM, PC, WP and or PM prefixes) 9 Ethics and Mission (any courses with the ET or CM prefixes) 6 Biblical Studies (any courses with OT or NT prefixes) 6 (11 courses) History and Theology (any courses with TH or CH prefixes) 6 Specified Electiv es

-Cross Cultural Studies designates those courses that expose the student to the perspectives of marginalized cultures and communities, as well as to diverse cultures or aspects of cultures beyond the student's cultural experience.
+\\Cross Cultural Studies designates those courses that expose the student to the perspectives of marginalized cultures and communities, as well as to diverse cultures or aspects of cultures beyond the student's cultural experience.
 Courses that might satisfy this requirement include, but are not limited to, courses in African American Studies (AA), Context and Mission (CM), and cross-cultural immersion experiences such as AMERC.
 Courses counting toward fulfilling this requirement must be approved by the student's advisor or the Academic Dean.